opencontainers/runtime-tools/man/oci-runtime-tool-generate.1.md

   When combined with them, no matter what the options' order is, parse this option first.

 **--process-cap-drop-ambient**=[]
-  Drop Linux ambient capabilities
+  Drop Linux ambient capabilities.
+  You can use this command to drop multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-drop-ambient CAP_FOWNER,CAP_FSETID

 **--process-cap-drop-bounding**=[]
-  Drop Linux bounding capabilities
+  Drop Linux bounding capabilities.
+  You can use this command to drop multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-drop-bounding CAP_FOWNER,CAP_FSETID

 **--process-cap-drop-effective**=[]
-  Drop Linux effective capabilities
+  Drop Linux effective capabilities.
+  You can use this command to drop multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-drop-effective CAP_FOWNER,CAP_FSETID

 **--process-cap-drop-inheritable**=[]
-  Drop Linux inheritable capabilities
+  Drop Linux inheritable capabilities.
+  You can use this command to drop multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-drop-inheritable CAP_FOWNER,CAP_FSETID

 **--process-cap-drop-permitted**=[]
-  Drop Linux permitted capabilities
+  Drop Linux permitted capabilities.
+  You can use this command to drop multiple capabilities.
+Each value should be used ',' separated. e.g. --process-cap-drop-permitted CAP_FOWNER,CAP_FSETID

 **--process-consolesize**=WIDTH:HEIGHT
   Specifies the console size in characters of the terminal. e.g. --process-consolesize=80:40